Mat-O-Lab/AluTrace-Data-and-Documentation/src/RDF data and ontologies/README.md

 <!-- add link to purposes here -->

-An overview over the available RDF and ontology files can be found in the following image:
+An overview of the available RDF and ontology files can be found in the following image:

 ![Datafiles](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/blob/main/doc/Datafiles.png?raw=true)